KudoAI/chatgpt.js/docs/USERGUIDE.md

 _**Attributes for `button`**_

 `label`: A string being the label (displayed text) of the button.
+Defaults to `chatgpt.js button`.

 `icon`: A string being either a url to an image or a base64 encoded string of the image data.
+Defaults to [this icon](https://raw.githubusercontent.com/KudoAI/chatgpt.js/main/starters/chrome/extension/icons/icon128.png).

 `onclick`: A function which is called when the button is clicked.
+Defaults to `function() {}`.

 _**Attributes for `select`**_